Heather-Glen-Village/HGV-Learning-Git/README.md

 git switch main
 ```

 18. Finally, before we can start working on your code you want to upload this new branch to GitHub for others to see/work on with different computers.
-This can be done by pushing your new branch onto the repository
+This can be done by pushing your new branch onto the repository.

+- **NOTE** If this is your first Push it will ask you for your Username and Passowrd.
+This should be your GitHub Username and GitHub **Token** from Step 9 not Password)
+- Your Password will also not Display so but while it shows your Not Typing anything, you are Inputing the Password.
 ```bash
 git push -u origin <Your-Branch-Name>
 ```
 - -u tells Git to Link the GitHub Branch with this one
 - Origin tells it to put the Branch on GitHub

 Now if you check the GitHub on the left side the page there is a button to swap Branches and your should now be listed.
 #### Finally Coding